 - Taking into account the species of their content.

-Depending on their nature of origin, Non-metallic Minerals are classified into the following two types.
+Non-metallic Minerals are classified into the following two types depending on their origin.

-- Organic: These are primarily fossil fuels, also called mineral fuels and are characterised by their genesis in the dead and buried remains of the plant and animal lives.
-For example, petroleum and coal.
+- Organic: These are primarily fossil fuels, also called mineral fuels and are characterised by their genesis in the dead and buried remains of plant and animal lives—for example, petroleum and coal.

 - Inorganic: These are derived from non-living matters—for example, mica, limestone, graphite etc.